-- Ensure that your name, address is correct and that the club secretary's name and phone number is on the contract. - Complete all requirements of Judge's Contract including the section about other accepted appointments. - When signing contracts ensure that you are eligible to the judge a particular Class or Property Class. (e.g. Sweepstakes) - Judges are required to advise The Secretary of Dogs Queensland in writing of all appointments, including interstate and overseas appointments. - Open Show judges are reminded that different rules apply for judging appointments. - Note: Neither Clubs nor individual judges may alter or disregard the rules of Dogs Queensland.
-Check that you have no other judging appointments for identical breeds within a six month period and a 200 kilometre radius.
-Please note that the 200 kilometre radius is to include any and all appointments that are over the border in NSW.
+- Ensure that your name, address and contact details are correct and that the club secretary's name and phone number is on the contract. - Complete all sections of the Judge's Contract including other contracted appointments. - When signing contracts ensure that you are not infringing the time and distance guidelines as set out in the Dogs Australia/DQ Regulations. - Make sure that you are eligible to the judge a particular Class or Property Class. (e.g. Sweepstakes) - Judges are required to advise the Dogs Queensland Office of any overseas appointments.
+Some overseas countries may request a letter from the D.Q.
+Office confirming that you are eligible to judge the relevant breeds/groups. - Open Show judges are reminded that different time/distance rules apply for Open Show judging appointments.

+Note: Neither Clubs nor individual judges may alter or disregard the rules of Dogs Queensland.

+Check that you have no other judging appointments for identical breeds within the time and distance as set out in the Dogs Australia and/or each State's rules and regulations.